andrebpessoa/purgo-cli/README.md

 **A modern, powerful CLI tool for cleaning build artifacts, dependencies, and caches from JavaScript/TypeScript projects.**

+Tired of manually deleting `node_modules`, `dist`, and cache folders?
+Purgo automates the cleanup process with a single command, helping you reclaim disk space and ensure a clean slate for your builds.

 **[Features](#-features)** • **[Installation](#-installation)** • **[Quick Start](#-quick-start)** • **[Configuration](#%EF%B8%8F-configuration)** • **[Examples](#-examples)**

 ## ✨ Features